 Once you decide to move forward with cataract surgery, you will choose to replace this clouded lens with either a traditional single-focus (monofocal) lens or a lifestyle lens implant that provides a fuller range of vision ( multifocal lens ).

-Older-style lens implants provide clear vision at a single focus point, usually in the distance.
-Newer lens implants provide a fuller range of vision, improving your sight at a fuller range of near, intermediate and distance objects.
-Most patients who choose this lens type for their surgery do so because they’d like to be free of glasses the majority of their day.
+Traditional monofocal implants provide clear vision at a single focus point, usually in the distance.
+Newer advanced lens implants provide a fuller range of vision, improving sight at near, intermediate and distance ranges.
+Most patients who choose a multifocal lens do so because they’d like to be free of glasses the majority of their day.

 A monofocal or single-focus lens is designed to provide clear vision at a single distance point.
 This means you will be able to see objects far away, but will need glasses for reading and any type of close, detailed work.
 However, if you have astigmatism, a monofocal lens will not provide clear distance vision and you will likely need glasses for all distances.

 Astigmatism is a common condition where your eye is out-of-round, shaped more like a football than a basketball.
 Your vision is potentially affected by two types of astigmatism — corneal and lenticular — and we can correct both with advanced astigmatism-management treatments.

 Studies show that 40% of patients who have lens replacement surgery also need to correct astigmatism in order to achieve their best vision.
 There are two ways we correct astigmatism during lens replacement.
 The most advanced method uses a Toric lens implant.
 For those patients who suffer from astigmatism so pronounced that they are outside the power range of the Toric lens, we recommend a combination treatment of lens replacement and relaxing incisions that delivers both improved vision and astigmatism correction.